ljjTYJR/PapersReading/Point Set Registration.md

   > Aoki, Yasuhiro, et al. "Pointnetlk: Robust & efficient point cloud registration using pointnet." *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition*.
 2019.
   >
   > **Citations:**282

+- **PointDSC: Robust Point Cloud Registration using Deep Spatial Consistency**

+  > Bai, Xuyang, et al. "Pointdsc: Robust point cloud registration using deep spatial consistency." *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition*.
+2021.
+  >
+  > **Citations:**17

+- **Deep Global Registration** :heavy_check_mark:

+  > Choy, Christopher, Wei Dong, and Vladlen Koltun.
+"Deep global registration." *Proceedings of the IEEE/CVF conference on computer vision and pattern recognition*.
+2020.
+  >
+  > **Citations:**122
+  >
+  > [[url]](https://arxiv.org/pdf/2004.11540.pdf) [[pdf]](./papers/Deep Global Registration.pdf)

+  - This paper propose a registration algorithm based-on deep-learning.
+  - It uses the network to find the inlier features(The used features provided by "FCGF")；Use a kind of function to calculate the coarse alignment; Use the gradient-based methods to get a find registration.
+  - **Some thoughts:** The positions of the points can also be regarded as a kind of "features".

 ## Graph-Based / Spectral-Based